 Me and Bobby McGee was the first Kristofferson LP record I ever bought.
 It was bought for my Dad because I knew little or nothing about country music, and it was 1) New and 2) Available for sale in boycotted South Africa.
 There was something about the face on the record cover that was captivating, even if it did belong to what I then regarded as an old man.

-I now know that this record was a re-release of Kristofferson’s first album titled, Kristofferson, and that Wiki says it was re-released in 1971 using this LP cover because Janis Joplin’s recording of the title track was a commercial success.
+I now know that this record was a re-release of Kristofferson’s first album titled, Kristofferson and that Wiki says it was re-released in 1971 using this LP cover because Janis Joplin’s recording of the title track was a commercial success.
 It seemed like a good present for my Dad because I recognised song titles that listened to.
-Me & Bobby McGee sounded familiar, Help Me Make it Through the Night & For the Good Times were well-known, even Elvis recorded them.
+Me and Bobby McGee sounded familiar, Help Me Make it Through the Night and For the Good Times were well-known, even Elvis recorded them.

 Teenagers and young adults spent their free time listening to music.
 We would gather at a friend’s house, ideally somewhere that was free of adults, and crank the record player while discussing things that mattered.